Forest conservation in the United States: Laws and policies

 Policies to minimize the loss of forests and to increase public involvement, such as the National Forest Management Act (NFMA) of 1976, have been implemented in the United States.
 The NFMA serves to determine the parts of National Forests that can be used for certain purposes (roads and recreation) and which areas are safe from destruction.
 Many laws were created in the 1900s such as the Bankhead–Jones Farm Tenant Act of 1937, which guides the Secretary of Agriculture to work on programs relating to land conservation and the utilization to correct errors in land use.
 In turn, this act helps the control of soil erosion, reforestation, preservation of natural resources, and the protection of natural resources and ecosystems.
 Then, in 1960, the Multiple-Use Sustained-Yield Act was created, addressing the establishment and administration of national forests that can be sustainably used for human usage.
 The National Environmental Policy Act (NEPA) was created in 1970 setting a new goal for America.
 After decades of environmental neglect, this law was created to better the general good and conditions under which humans and nature can coexist in harmony while still satisfying the social, economic, and other needs that Americans will need in both the present and the future.
 In 1970, the Clean Air Act was made and as a part of an environmental law; this act creates national standards for air pollutants and regulates pollution sources.
 Two years later in 1972, the Clean Water Act was created setting the basic system up for regulating pollutants entering U.S. waters.
 Then, in 1976 the NFMA was created, amending the Forest and Rangeland Resources Planning Act of 1975 recognizing that the management of the U.S.' renewable resources has many parts to it and those parts are likely to change over time.
-The goal of this act is to develop and prepare a national renewable resources and programs that can be periodically reviewed and updated to meet current standards.
+The goal of this act is to develop and prepare national renewable resources and programs that can be periodically reviewed and updated to meet current standards.

 Advocacy groups

 The main advocacy group for United States Forests is the National Forest Foundation.
 This group works to build connections between people and National Forests through education, opportunities, and events.
 Another group is the National Parks Conservation Association.
-This group's mission is to protect and better the National Park Systems in the United States for the present and for the future.
+This group's mission is to protect and better the National Park Systems in the United States for the present and the future.
 This group covers news articles, issues, ways to be involved, where to find national parks, and the impact they have made in the past century.